Opentrons/opentrons/api/docs/v2/robot_position.rst

 Default Positions
 =================

-By default, the OT-2 will aspirate and dispense 1 mm above the :py:meth:`.Well.bottom` position, which may not be suitable for some labware geometries, liquids, or protocols.
+By default, the OT-2 will aspirate and dispense 1 mm above the bottom of wells, which may not be suitable for some labware geometries, liquids, or protocols.
+You can change this by using :py:meth:`.Well.bottom` with the ``z`` argument, although it can be cumbersome to do this repeatedly.
+If you need to change the aspiration or dispensing height for many operations, specify the distance from the well bottom with :py:obj:`.InstrumentContext.well_bottom_clearance`.
+This attribute has two sub-attributes: ``well_bottom_clearance.aspirate`` changes the height for aspiration, and ``well_bottom_clearance.dispense`` changes the height for dispensing.

-[TK check accuracy, this seems to work fine with transfer While you can specify the exact location within a well in direct calls to :py:meth:`.InstrumentContext.aspirate` and :py:meth:`.InstrumentContext.dispense` (see the :ref:`v2-location-within-wells` section), you cannot use this method in complex commands like :py:meth:`.InstrumentContext.transfer`, and it can be cumbersome to specify the position every time.]

-Instead, you can use the attribute :py:obj:`.InstrumentContext.well_bottom_clearance` to specify the height above the bottom of a well: ``pipette.well_bottom_clearance.aspirate`` changes the height for aspiration, and
-``pipette.well_bottom_clearance.dispense`` changes the height for dispensing.

-Changing these attributes will affect all subsequent aspirate and dispense actions performed by that pipette, even those executed as part of a transfer.
+Changing these attributes will affect all subsequent aspirate and dispense actions performed by that pipette, even those executed as part of a :py:meth:`.transfer`.

 .. code-block:: python